harshitjha06/Video-Conferencing-Webapp/README.md

-# Microsoft Teams - clone
+# Video Conferencing Webapp

-Microsoft Teams - clone is a video chat app that makes it easy to groups up with people you want to meet
+Video Conferencing Webapp is a video chat app that makes it easy to groups up with people you want to meet

-Check out the live demo: https://microsoft-teams-webapp.herokuapp.com/ or you can also visit: https://engage-msteams.glitch.me
+Check out the live demo: https://microsoft-teams-webapp.herokuapp.com/

 This app is build using NodeJS, Socket.io, and Peerjs(WebRTC)